6 lessons to teach your kids BEFORE watching Beauty and the Beast

 These lessons are equally relevant after watching the movie too!

 I watched the much-talked about movie Beauty and the Beast recently with some girlfriends and I can safely say the movie transcends time and takes you to a magical place.
 For me, this place was childhood.
+And in it, we can find a number of important Beauty and the Beast lessons for children.

 When I was a little girl, Beauty and the Beast was one of my all-time favourite stories.
 I would get my father to read the Brothers Grimm version over and over again until I am sure he was sick of it, but I never was.